Leyland DAF: History

 Leyland DAF was formed in February 1987, when the Leyland Trucks division, including the Freight Rover van making interests, of the British Rover Group merged with the Dutch DAF Trucks company to form DAF NV which was owned by DAF Beheer (60%) and Rover Group (40%).

 In June 1989, it was floated on the Dutch and London Stock Exchanges.
 The new company traded as Leyland DAF in the United Kingdom, and as DAF elsewhere.
-The company manufactured trucks at its plants in Leyland, United Kingdom and Eindhoven, Netherlands, and vans at its Birmingham plant in the United Kingdom.
+The company manufactured trucks at its plants in Eindhoven, Netherlands and Leyland, United Kingdom, and vans at its Washwood Heath (Birmingham) plant in the United Kingdom.

 Following the insolvency of DAF NV in February 1993, Leyland DAF went into receivership.
 Four new companies emerged from it as management buyouts: